adamgordonbell/amphetype_new/README.md

 2. Multiplayer?!

+### Warning about databases/statistics:

+The database/statistics of this fork should be considered unstable.
+In addition, some of the options here (e.g. automatically inserting spaces or other characters) can significantly change the resulting statistics.

+It is therefore recommended to use a different database for this fork than with other versions of amphetype, as well as to make regular backups of any important data.

 # Screenshots

 ### Typer
 ![Typer](screenshots/typer.png)

-# Warning about databases/statistics:

-The database/statistics of this fork should be considered unstable.
-In addition, some of the options here (e.g. automatically inserting spaces or other characters) can significantly change the resulting statistics.

-It is therefore recommended to use a different database for this fork than with other versions of amphetype, and to make regular backups of any important data.

 # License and Disclaimers